ggppwx/GameLauncher/project.md

 - [X] create a bar chart, list the games played in the last 7 days
   - sorted by play times

+## packaging
+- [ ] package the electorn app so that I can distributed and install it in other pc
+  - use electron-builder
+  - platform: windows
+  - 2 different ways to ship the application
+    - NSIS
+    - zip